100 years of royal wedding dress trends

 The decade marked a shift toward modernity and liberation post the First World War, and the spirit of the Jazz Age favoured looser, shorter dresses that allowed more freedom of movement.

-Edwina Mountbatten, Countess Mountbatten of Burma and first cousin to Prince Philip, married Louis Mountbatten, 1st Earl Mountbatten of Burma and Prince Philip’s uncle, in July 1922.
+Edwina Mountbatten, Countess Mountbatten of Burma, married Louis Mountbatten, 1st Earl Mountbatten of Burma and Prince Philip’s uncle, in July 1922.

 Lady Mountbatten wore a signature style of the decade, in a round-necked, ankle-length silver satin gown with beaded detailing and a four-foot lace veil.